writethedocs/www/docs/conf/sponsorship/prospectus.rst

 -  Eight (8) tickets

--  Full Width logo & link on the Write the Docs website
+-  Full size logo & link on the Write the Docs website

 -  Name included in press release and event mailings